 We asked playwright and board member Rick Dresser what a workshop participant might expect.
 Here’s his answer:

-Woody Allen said that 80 percent of success is showing up.
-So when you make a commitment to the WGI writing workshops, you have already taken the most important step in becoming a writer.
+Life and success is about showing up.
+So when you make a commitment to the WGI writing workshops, you have already taken the most important step in becoming a writer; you’ve shown up to do the work.

 Your weekend will begin with meeting the other participants and the professional writers who will be your mentors.